openshift-labs/cloud-native-guides/nodejs.md

         --labels=app=coolstore,microservice=web
 ~~~

+The `--context-dir` option specifies the sub-directly of the Git repository which contains
+the source code for the application to be built and deployed.
+The `--labels` allows
+assigning arbitrary key-value labels to the application objects in order to make it easier to
+find them later on when you have many applications in the same project.

 A build gets created and starts building the Node.js Web UI container image.
 You can see the build
 logs using OpenShift Web Console or OpenShift CLI: